 Is your Position Statement well-crafted?

 The document you submit to the House of Delegates becomes a part of our organization’s public record and should be well-written and properly formatted.
-Remember, the Workgroup can assist only to a certain point to ensure the proposal is presented properly.
+Remember, the Commission can assist only to a certain point to ensure the proposal is presented properly.

 - Be clear and accurate.
 Your position statements are considered and debated as presented to the HOD by a delegate (not the originator), and you will not have an opportunity to further explain what you really meant to say or to make amendments.